 But seriously, these things are freakin amazing.
 And they better be, because it took me SEVERAL attempts to get this recipe just right.
 The first attempt possibly being my worst cooking failure in the open era (whatever that actually means – just go with it).

 I was bound and determined to add peanut butter to these d*mn meringues.
 Little did I know…. that is difficult to do since the meringues are quite fragile and peanut butter is, well, hefty.
 Not only did I literally try and combine regular, everyday peanut butter into my meringues (which essentially crushed the air I had spent so much time whipping into the egg whites) that they were too weighed down.
 Then, I decided to put them int the oven at 350.
 The entire cookie sheet turned into one big, melted and crushed meringue.
-So embarrassing.

 The second try was better, I went with peanut butter chips and melted them and added some to the actual meringue mixture as well as some drizzle on top.
 They turned out, but they weren’t all that pretty to look at.
 They were … choppy.
 Not smooth and glossy like these.